Islandora/Crayfish/Homarus/README.md

 ## Configuration

-If your homarus installation is not on your path, then you can configure Homarus to use a specific executable by editing `executable` entry in [config.yaml](./cfg/config.example.yaml).
+If your ffmpeg installation is not on your path, then you can configure homarus to use a specific executable by editing `executable` entry in [config.yaml](./cfg/config.example.yaml).

 You also will need to set the `fedora base url` entry to point to your Fedora installation.